Find additional data and APIs for New York City on NYC Open Data, the City's central data store.

 A Protected Street is a street segment or intersection that has been resurfaced or reconstructed within the last five years.
 No street openings are allowed on protected streets, except for emergency work or as authorized by the Commissioner.
 Future Protected Streets included streets that will soon be entered on the Protected Streets list because of active or planned projects.
 This listing can be used for scheduling street work for segments and intersections that will soon be resurfaced.
 See more about Protected Streets

 NYC DOT 10 Year Street Reconstruction Capital PlanThe New York City Street Reconstruction 10 Year Capital Plan identifies capital street projects funded from fiscal years 2015 to 2025, created by the New York City Department of Transportation.
-DOT capital street projects are major street construction projects, often including full reconstruction of the sewer pipes, the roadbed, and sidewalks.
+NYC DOT capital street projects are major street construction projects, often including full reconstruction of the sewer pipes, the roadbed, and sidewalks.
 Capital projects require detailed surveys and design, and increased inter-agency coordination and approvals.
 They are essential to keeping the City’s infrastructure in a state of good repair.
 View Block data on NYC Open Data View Intersection data on NYC Open Data

 Adopt-a-Highway Service Ratings

-DOT offers an Adopt-a-Highway program, which allows individuals, companies or organizations to give back to their community by ensuring clean and beautiful roadways.
-The Adopt-a-Highway Service Rating is a service task evaluation conducted by the Adopt-a-Highway staff of DOT.
-Service tasks include litter removal, mechanical sweeping and beautification and can vary by segment.
-DOT sets both the service (task) for the adopted segment and the level of service (i.e., frequency) to be provided by the contractor.
-See more info on Adopt-a-Highway Adopt-a-Highway Service Ratings
+NYC DOT’s Adopt-a-Highway program allows individuals, companies or organizations to give back to their community by ensuring clean and beautiful roadways.
+The Adopt-a-Highway Service Rating is a service task evaluation conducted by the Adopt-a-Highway staff of NYC DOT.
+Service tasks include litter removal, mechanical sweeping and beautification.
+NYC DOT sets both the service task for the adopted segment and the level of service (i.e., frequency) to be provided by the contractor.
+Service tasks may vary by segment.
+Adopt-a-Highway Service Ratings (zip)

 DOT provides free sidewalk bicycle parking racks throughout the five boroughs.
 Download locations of city bike parking racks (kml) Download locations of city bike parking racks (shp) Bike Parking Metadata Download locations of bike shelters (kml)